Best Dive Destinations Near Singapore [2023 Update]

-If a trip down into the deep blue is the kind of vacation you seek, read on to check out some of the dive spots you can consider when planning your next trip!
+If a trip down into the deep blue is what you seek, read on to check out some of the best dive destinations near Singapore you can consider when planning your next trip!

 New divers should consider islands in Peninsular Malaysia like Redang, Perhentian, Lang Tengah, Tenggol and Tioman where waters are calm so you will get to explore healthy coral reefs, pinnacles and shipwrecks.